Better Together - Azure Active Directory Privileged Identity Management and Authentication Context

 What is Privileged Identity Management (PIM)?

-Conditional Access Authentication Context in Azure Active Directory
+Conditional Access Authentication Context in Entra ID

 Sensitivity labels in SharePoint can also be applied to resources to ensure only authorized users can access them.
 Through Conditional Access you can configure Sign-in frequency to further enhance security measures.

-Azure Active Directory Privileged Identity Management and authentication context are complementary features that can be used together to provide robust security for privileged identities.
+Entra ID Privileged Identity Management and authentication context are complementary features that can be used together to provide robust security for privileged identities.
 When a user requests access to a privileged role, the authentication context is used to determine if the user meets all the requirements to access the requested role.
 By leveraging authentication context, organizations can customize their access policies based on specific security requirements, making it easier to balance security and productivity.

 - Multifactor authentication strength